DRY TORTUGAS, FORT JEFFERSON & LOGGERHEAD KEY LIGHTHOUSE GETAWAYS

 Call direct for customised or group pricing.

-Where S/V Tortuga will roam: NOAA Nautical Chart of Lower Florida Keys
+Nautical Map Link of S/V Tortuga will roam: Lower Florida Keys Chart

 If you are unfamiliar with this unique group of small islands, we would like to share with you that they are part of the Florida Keys coral cay archipelago.
 The Dry Tortugas is located about 67 miles (108 km) west of Key West, and 37 miles (60 km) west of the Marquesas Keys, the nearest islands.
 These islands and their surrounding waters are one of the most pristine and generally are undisturbed by man.
 Only those aboard a private vessel can truly experience all that the Marquesas and the Dry Tortugas has to offer.
 Each island offers a different experiences.
 Each visit offers a new perspective.